giantswarm/docs/src/content/reference/gsctl/update-cluster.md

 ---
-title: "gsctl Command Reference: update cluster"
+title: "'gsctl update cluster' command reference"
-description: The 'gsctl update cluster' command allows the modification of the name of a cluster and its labels.
+description: The 'gsctl update cluster' command allows the modification of the cluster name, its labels, and converting it to provide high-availability Kubernetes masters.
 weight: 44
 owner:
   - https://github.com/orgs/giantswarm/teams/sig-ux